Afudu/P2_OpenClassroom/README.md

     **4 -** Seydou_Abdoulbaki_4_Scrap_AllBookImages.py : extends the previous by downloading and storing the image for each book.

-      The extract for each script, upon its execution, are saved in the created [extracts/] folder.
+      The extracts for each script, upon its execution, are saved in the created [extracts/] folder.

 # Requirement